ceeeKay/QETweaks/README.md

 * Dan The Man for the `start` map door code.
 * teamred for the double-jump mod.
 * Dave "Zoid" Kirsch and "Mike" for grappling hook/morning star.
+* Kilomile for the inspired GGmod weapon adjustments.
 * All the great folks in the
   [QE community Discord](https://discord.qethings.xyz/)